droglenc/NCNRS349/resources/Syllabus-Current.md

 #### Expectations
 This is a 300-level science course that is required in only one major; thus, you either selected that major or this course and I assume then that this subject is of great interest to you.
 This course is intense (both in quantity and quality of work) and I expect that you will appreciate that and honor that with considerable effort.
 I expect that you are conversant with topics from the three prerequisite courses (Ecology, Ichthyology, and Introductory Statistics).
 Additionally, I expect that you have reached a high-level of intellectual maturity by this stage of your academic career and, thus, will act professionally at all times, ask good and synthesizing questions, and communicate effectively, both orally and [in writing](writing-tips.html).
 Finally, I expect you to work hard, but have fun doing that work.

-#### Conduct
+## Classroom Conduct and Academic Integrity

 Your conduct in class should revolve around the idea of being respectful of all others in the class.
-Adhering to the following policies should be considered the minimum requirements to being respectful of others:
+Adhering to the following behaviors should be considered the minimum requirements to being respectful of others:

 * Arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
-* Do not bring friends, children, pets, meals, or anything else to class that should not be there.
+If you need to leave early, then please sit near the exit.
+* You are expected to attend the entire class period.
+Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
-* Turn off and store out-of-sight cell phones and other electronic devices (use of a personal laptop for work related to class is permitted).
+* Turn off and store out-of-sight cell phones and other electronic devices
-* Do not use the college or personal computers for other than assigned tasks.
+* Turn your computer on immediately so that you can promptly begin the daily quiz.
+* Computer use is limited to class work.
+* If you choose to use your own computer, then please sit as far forward in class as possible.
 * Do not engage in side discussions while I or others are speaking to the entire class.
+*	Do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
+* Unpack before and pack after class -- opening and closing  backpacks, rustling of papers or jackets is disruptive and disrespectful to others.
 * Do not use disrespectful language when addressing others.

-You will be asked to leave class if your behavior is disrespectful of others.
+Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
+Please make sure that you are familiar with its content.

-## Accomodations
+## Accommodations
-Students in need of academic accommodation should contact [Kathleen Skoraczewski](mailto:kskoraczewski@northland.edu), Campus Counselor	and Disabilities Service Coordinator, ext.
-1369, Ponzio Center Rm.
-232.
+It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law.  *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.  *If you have not yet established services* through OAR, but have a condition that requires accommodations (e.g., attention, learning, vision, hearing, mental, physical, or other health related concern), you should contact OAR (Ponzio 231 or 715-682-1387) or [Donna Jones-Ilsley, Coordinator of Student Accessibility Resources](mailto:djones-ilsley@northland.edu).